aozdev/TicketBot/README.md

   Fully removes the configured ticket system for the current guild and resets the ticket counter.

 ## Visual Walkthrough

-Add your real screenshots under `assets/screenshots/` using the file names below.
-This keeps the README ready for a polished GitHub presentation without broken image links.

 ### 1. System Panel

 ![System Panel](assets/screenshots/01-system-panel.png)